Terry-Migwi/Regression-and-Regularization-Techniques/README.md

 Terry Migwi

 ## Project Description

-As a Data Scientist, you work for Hass Consulting Company which is a real estate leader with over 25 years of experience.
-You have been tasked to study the factors that affect housing prices using the given information on real estate properties that was collected over the past few months.
-Later onwards, create a model that would allow the company to accurately predict the sale of prices upon being provided with the predictor variables
+This project aims to predict the sale of prices of real estate property.
+Exploratory Data Analysis has been done to study the factors that affect housing prices using information on the real estate properties.
+Prediction of the sale of prices has been employed given the predictor variables using multiple Linear Regression, Quantile Regression, Ridge Regression, Lasso Regression and Elastic Net Regression

  ## Installation Requirements
-1. Clone the repo by running: git clone https://github.com/Terry-Migwi/Core_Week_7_IP_Notebook.git
+1. Clone the repo by running: git clone https://github.com/Terry-Migwi/Regression-Regularization-Techniques.git

 2. Navigate to the project directory: cd pandas